vince-nyanga/vince-nyanga.github.io/_posts/2021-03-27-custom-scroll-view.md

 The same effect can be achieved using `Material` widgets.

 Like always, thank you so much for taking your time to read :smile:.
+Stay safe and Gob bless.